-On 10th January 2022 the online LIFT Stake-holder Conference "Ecological approaches in European farming: LIFT project findings" took place with 264 participants registered from 31 countries across the globe, including European countries, Japan, Pakistan and Philippines.
+On 10th January 2022 the online LIFT Stakeholder Conference "Ecological approaches in European farming: LIFT project findings" took place with 264 participants registered from 31 countries across the globe, including European countries, Japan, Pakistan and Phillippines.

 The registered audience was mainly researchers or academic, which constituted 67% of participants.
 Yet there were also other groups of stakeholders present, such as NGO representatives (7%), advisors (6%), policy-makers or government officials (6%), as well as farmers (4%).
-Overall, it was a great chance to share project's find-
+Overall, it was a great chance to share project's findings and answer questions.